 Question Answer How far may the controller be from the digital duplicator?
-The physical distance between the digital duplicator and the controller is limited to the length of the cable connecting them.
-The standard cable recommended for this purpose and shipped with the controller is 10-ft (3 m) in length.
-Longer cables are not recommended, but may be specially made to suit a particular installation.
-For cable specifications, see the Controller \Leftrightarrow Digital Duplicator Cable Specifications in Appendix A, Controller I/O Port Specifications , in the Controller Reference Manual .
+The physical distance between the digital duplicator and the controller is limited to the length of the cable connecting ther The standard cable recommended for this purpose and shipped with the controller is 10-ft (3 m) in length.
+Longer cables are not recommended, but may be specially may to suit a particular installation.
+For cable specifications, see the Controller ⇔ Digital Duplicator Cable Specifications in Appendix A, Controller I/O Port Specifications, in the Controller Reference Manual.
 Is any special wiring required to power the controller?
-No. The controller contains a wide-input-range pow Simply plug the appropriate cord into the controller power system.
+No. The controller contains a wide-input-range power supply.
+Simply plug the appropriate cord into the controller for your power system.